How To Make Your Own Custom Family T-shirts

 You can use other design software tools (You can also create your own designs at www.joleeseasyimage.com), but this is my go-to for quick designs, and also it is available for free, or you can get the pro version.

-The half mickey mouse head design I used was from the Pro version.
-It also allows you to upload your own fonts, which I downloaded from a google search.
+The half Mickey mouse head design I used was from the Pro version.
+It also allows you to upload your own fonts, which I downloaded from a Google search.
 The font is called Waltograph.

 Excel Duty Knife

 The Excel No 1 Duty Knife is such an amazing tool.
-I do not have a “fancy” cutting machine like a Cricut to cut my design out, however that did not stop me from getting my T-shirts done.
+I do not have a “fancy” cutting machine like a Cricut to cut my design out, however, that did not stop me from getting my T-shirts done.

 I used this handy cutting tool that I got from Walmart for $2.64 cents.
 This helped me to cut out the more intricate parts of the letters that were not easy to get to with the small scissors.